 CNMS Validation of Effective Zone A Special Flood Hazard Area (SFHA)

-A large portion of the Zone A studies (XXX.X miles) in the Landreth-Monument Draws watershed were classified in CNMS with a validation status of “UNVERIFIED” and status type of “TO BE STUDIED.”
-Another XX.X miles of Zone A studies were classified in CNMS with a validation status of “VALID” and status type of “NVUE COMPLIANT.”
+Most of the Zone A studies (603.1 miles) in the Landreth-Monument Draws watershed were classified in CNMS with a validation status of “UNVERIFIED” and status type of “BEING STUDIED.”
+The remaining 3.1 miles of Zone A studies were classified with a validation status of “VALID” and a status type of “BEING STUDIED.”
 The following is a summary of the results of the CNMS validation assessment for the effective Zone A studies in the study area.
 Initial Assessment checks A1-A5 were evaluated for the CNMS inventory of Zone A studies.

 Initial Assessment A1 – Significant Topography Update Check